influxdata/docs-v2/content/v2.0/process-data/manage-tasks/delete-task.md

 title: Delete a task
 seotitle: Delete a task for processing data in InfluxDB
 description: >
-  Delete a task from InfluxDB using the InfluxDB user interface or using the `influx` command line interface.
+  Delete a task from InfluxDB using the InfluxDB UI or the `influx` CLI.
 menu:
   v2_0:
     name: Delete a task